The Carpentries Privacy Policy

 9. International Transfers of Data

-Given the international nature of our organization, to be able to process your personal data, it is necessary for us to transfer or share your personal data outside the UK/EEA:
+Given the international nature of our organisation, to be able to process your personal data, it is necessary for us to transfer or share your personal data outside the UK/EEA:

-with Core Team members within our organization who are located outside the UK/EEA;
+• with Core Team members within our organisation who are located outside the UK/EEA;

 We will only transfer or share your personal data outside the UK/EEA:

-to a country, territory or organization that has been assessed as providing an adequate level of protection for personal data ‘adequacy decision’ by the UK or the EU Commission;
+• to a country, territory or organisation that has been assessed as providing an adequate level of protection for personal data ‘adequacy decision’ by the UK or the EU Commission;

 By accessing our Sites and using our Services, you acknowledge that your personal data may be collected and transferred from your local jurisdiction (including those in the European Economic Area and the UK) to the United States or other jurisdictions.